-Both Dr. Brecheisen and Dr. Lumpkin subscribe to the latest industry journals to keep tabs on research and development in the dental industry.
-They also take a number of continuing education courses and ensure that the staff does as well.
+Dr. Lumpkin subscribes to the latest industry journals to keep tabs on research and development in the dental industry.
+He also take a number of continuing education courses and ensure that the staff does as well.
 As a team and as individuals, we believe it is our responsibility to be familiar with the latest techniques and materials.

 Modern dentistry offers a number of options for a whiter smile.
 We use the ZOOM! whitening system, which whitens your teeth in one simple visit.
-Dr. Brecheisen or Dr. Lumpkin can evaluate the potential for whitening your teeth based on their current color and the causes of any discoloration.
+Dr. Lumpkin can evaluate the potential for whitening your teeth based on their current color and the causes of any discoloration.

 We accept cash, checks and major credit cards, including MasterCard, Visa and Discover.
 We also accept most major insurance plans and request that you pay any co-pay amount at the time of your visit.
 We will file your insurance claims for you electronically, which expedites payment.
 For more extensive treatment, we offer financing through CareCredit, which has a six-month interest-free plan and a plan with interest for periods of longer than six months.
 Our friendly, knowledgeable office coordinators will be happy to answer any of your questions.